cakebake/markdown-themeable-pdf/README.md

 #### Custom CSS

 The package creates a CSS file `~/.atom/markdown-themeable-pdf/styles.css` in your atom configuration directory.
 You can use this file to customize everything.
 If you want to change the path, you can change it in the package settings.
+Alternatively, you can define with `project-path/markdown-themeable-pdf/styles.css` for each project its own CSS.

 > Tip: Export your markdown as HTML to inspect it in your favorite browser.
 After CSS changes you must not restart atom.